parvezhussain/kickstart/Install OS.md

 https://github.com/parvezhussain/kickstart/blob/master/Getting%20The%20Laptop%20Ready.md <br>
 https://github.com/parvezhussain/kickstart/blob/master/Provision%20Your%20VMs.md

-OS Used: CentOS 6.8
+OS: CentOS 6.8

 We will use 2 different ways to install OS.
 - From Local DVD
 - From Kickstart Server

-OPTION A: HOWTO Configure VM to boot/install from local DVD
+## OPTION A: HOWTO Configure VM to boot/install from local DVD

 Select the VM from Navigation Panel.
-Click 'Settings' Select 'Storage' from Navigation Panel (From middle Panel) Select 'Storage Tree' -> Controller: IDE -> Empty (From right panel) Click on the (disk) and provide the path to CentOS-6.8-x86_64-bin-DVD1.iso that was downloaded Click OK
+Click 'Settings' Select 'Storage' from Navigation Panel <br>
+(From middle Panel) Select 'Storage Tree' -> Controller: IDE -> Empty <br>
+(From right panel) Click on the (disk) and provide the path to CentOS-6.8-x86_64-bin-DVD1.iso that was downloaded <br>
+Click OK <br>
-Click 'Start' to start the VM.
+Click 'Start' to start the VM. <br>

-OPTION B: HOWTO Configure VM to boot/install from kickstart server
+## OPTION B: HOWTO Configure VM to boot/install from kickstart server <br>

-Make sure the Kickstart server is working fine.
-We will learn how to setup Kickstart server in the later part of this document
+Make sure the Kickstart server is working fine. <br>
+We will learn how to setup Kickstart server in the later part of this document <br>
 Select the VM from Navigation Panel.
+Click 'Settings' <br>
-Click 'Settings' Select 'System' from Navigation Panel
+Select 'System' from Navigation Panel <br>
-Under Motherboard, checkbox Network and move it to the top of the list Select 'Network'.
+Under Motherboard, checkbox Network and move it to the top of the list <br>
+Select 'Network'.
 Under 'Adapter1 Setting' expand 'Advanced'.
-Note the MAC address.
+Note the MAC address. <br>
-Click OK
+Click OK <br>

 Login to Kickstart server.
 Edit /etc/dhcp/dhcpd.conf